google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 [AFL](http://lcamtuf.coredump.cx/afl/)
-are not restricted to a single input type nor they require grammar definitions, which is not only their strength, but also a weakness: they are inefficient for fuzzing complicated inputs types because any traditional mutation (e.g. bit flipping) leads to an invalid input rejected by the target API in the early stage of parsing.
+are not restricted to a single input type nor they require grammar definitions, which is not only their strength, but also a weakness: they are inefficient for fuzzing complicated input types because any traditional mutation (e.g. bit flipping) leads to an invalid input rejected by the target API in the early stage of parsing.